fourTheorem/api-gateway-sls-example/README.md

 ```

-This should ouutput the url of the deployed API (something like: `https://xyz.execute-api.eu-west-1.amazonaws.com/dev/news`).
+This should output the url of the deployed API (something like: `https://xyz.execute-api.eu-west-1.amazonaws.com/dev/news`).

 You can then run: